 The hearing itself does not always guarantee keeping your license.
 Police evidence could lead to an adverse decision, revoking your in-state and out-of-state driving privileges.
 Nevertheless, there are options following an unsuccessful hearing, including an appeal or agreeing to install an IID in your motor vehicle.

-Remember that the License Revocation Hearing is separate from any criminal proceedings related to the DWI charges.
+Remember that the License Revocation Hearing is separate from any criminal proceedings related to the DWI charges (a.k.a. the stages of a DUI case).
 The insights gained from the administrative hearing can provide valuable information for your criminal defense but do not directly affect the criminal court’s decisions.

 Facing a DUI charge in New Mexico can be an overwhelming experience, leaving you uncertain about your future.
 The moments after such an incident are critical, not only for the outcome of your case but for your peace of mind.
 Fortunately, you can effectively navigate the road ahead with knowledgeable guidance and strategic action.

-Here are three vital steps to follow after a DUI charge in New Mexico:
+Here are three vital tips to follow after a DUI charge in New Mexico:

 Proactivity is your ally when facing DWI/DUI charges.
-Engaging with a seasoned DUI defense team, like Grano Law Offices, P.C., can provide clarity and direction.
+Engaging with a seasoned defense team, like Grano Law Offices, P.C., will provide clarity and direction around the stages of a DUI case in NM.
 An initial meeting will uncover potential defensive strategies and offer insight into potential resolutions, with the following steps leading to how they can proceed immediately to protect your case as soon as possible.

 A DUI charge comes with immediate consequences, including the potential revocation of your driver’s license.
 To contest this, you must request an administrative hearing within ten days of your arrest.
 Timeliness is crucial; missing this window can lead to automatic license suspension.
 Your attorney can handle this component, ensuring your case follows all procedural steps.